 - include an introduction setting out the context for the study of surnames.

 The book will be supported by maps (examples below), which will be available online at this site.
 These will provide snapshots of the distribution of names in the 1861 Census.
-The text is now (end of November 2018) in complete and in first draft format.
+The text is now (January 2019) in draft format.
 Maps have also been completed for all 750 surnames.
-I’m now working on revising and getting the draft proof-read.
-It will probably be published early next year, or possibly next month, but keep checking in for news of its progress.
+I’m now working on revising the text, having the draft proof-read and uploading the maps.
+It will probably be published very soon but keep checking in for news of progress.

 In the meantime, there’s a lot of information in these pages about surnames in general and in Cornwall in particular.
 If you’re interested in surnames in Cornwall a good place to start is What makes a surname ‘Cornish’?
 You may even find your own name there if you scroll down through the many comments.
 But first, where did surnames come from, because we haven’t always had them.
 At the time of Domesday (1080) and before, almost everyone would have had just one name.
 They then started to acquire bynames or second names, such as John of Trevingey or John (son of) John, or John an Goffe, or John (with the) White (hair), although these would change from one generation to the next.